silviucpp/erlcass/README.md

 than 1-2 ms and blocks the threads.

 Because the DataStax cpp driver is async, `ErlCass` won't block the scheduler threads and all calls to the native functions will return immediately.
-The DataStax driver use it's own thread pool for managing the requests.
+The DataStax driver use its own thread pool for managing the requests.
-Also the responses are received on this threads and sent back to Erlang calling processes using `enif_send` in an async manner.
+Also, the responses are received on these threads and sent back to Erlang calling processes using `enif_send` in an async manner.

 #### Features